 Moringa Oil Side Effects

-- Blood Pressure – It is well known that omega-9 fatty acid can lower blood pressure, which is a good thing, unless you are already taking blood pressure-lowering medication, in which case this can lead to dangerous levels of hypotension.
+It is well known that omega-9 fatty acids can lower blood pressure, which is a good thing unless you are already taking blood pressure-lowering medication, in which case this can lead to dangerous levels of hypotension.

-- Skin – As with the majority of concentrated oils, topical use can result in inflammation or irritation on the skin, as well as redness or itchiness.
-Apply a small amount to a patch of skin and then wait 3-4 hours to see if any further negative reaction occurs.
+As with the majority of concentrated oils, topical use can result in inflammation or irritation on the skin, as well as redness or itchiness.
+Apply a small amount to a patch of skin and then wait for 3-4 hours to see if any further negative reaction occurs.

-- Stomach – Consuming moringa oil is generally considered safe in small to moderate amounts, but an excessive use could cause inflammation of the gut or stomach upset, including nausea, flatulence, bloating, cramping or diarrhea.
-As a salad dressing or a stir fry, you don’t need a huge amount for the flavor and health benefits to be delivered!
+Consuming moringa oil is generally considered safe in small to moderate amounts, but an excessive use could cause inflammation of the gut or stomach upset, including nausea, flatulence, bloating, cramping, or diarrhea.
+As a salad dressing or a stir fry, you don’t need a huge amount of the flavor and health benefits to be delivered!